fraxiinus/ReplayBook/docs/about.md

 ### Q: Does ReplayBook support means of automating data exporting?

-**A:** No. However, I do provide parsers that you can use to create your own solution for batch exporting replay files: [roflxd](https://github.com/fraxiinus/roflxd).
+**A:** ReplayBook provides [presets](../getting-started/exporting-player-data/#taking-advantage-of-presets) to make data exporting easier, however there is no support for exporting bulk replays.
+I do provide parsers that you can use to create your own solution for batch exporting replay files: [roflxd](https://github.com/fraxiinus/roflxd).

 ---